talha-Sage-teck/mautic-integration/README.md

 Then this will add the uodated values to the main data.

 ### Helper Functions
-#### getEmailIdByName()
+#### getEmailData()
-This will access the database to fetch the information about the email by name which the user wants to send in each events.
+This will access the API to fetch the information about the email by name which the user wants to send in each events.
-#### addEventToDatabase()
-This will add the events to the database by serializing the information about the events.
 #### getCategoryData()
-This will access the database to fetch the information about the category by name which the user wants to add in each campaign.
+This will access the API to fetch the information about the category by name which the user wants to add in each campaign.
-#### getFormByCampaignTypeId()
+#### getFormData()
-This will access the database to fetch the information about the Contact Form by name which the user wants to add in Event.
+This will access the API to fetch the information about the Contact Form by name which the user wants to add in Event.
-#### getListByCampaignTypeId()
+#### getListData()
-This will access the database to fetch the information about the Lists/Segments by name which the user wants to add in Event.
+This will access the API to fetch the information about the Lists/Segments by name which the user wants to add in Event.